-- You have heard testimony from Sonja Clemons and Ryan Skiff 1. stating that they participated in the crime charged against the defendant.
+1. You have heard testimony from Alysia Herrick and Chris Kujawa stating that they participated in the crime charged against the defendant.
 Their testimony was received in evidence and may be considered by you.
 You may give their testimony such weight as you think it deserves.
-Whether or not their testimony may be influenced by their desire to please the Government or to strike a good bargain with the Government about their own situations is for you to determine. - 2.
-You have heard evidence that Sonja Clemons and Ryan Skiff are testifying with the hope of receiving a reduction in their sentences in return for their cooperation with the Government in this case.
-If the prosecutor handling such a witness's case believes the witness has provided "substantial assistance," the prosecutor can file a motion to reduce the witness's sentence.
-The judge has no power to reduce a sentence for such a witness for substantial assistance unless the U.S. attorney files a motion requesting such a reduction.
-If the motion for reduction of sentence for substantial assistance is filed by the U.S. attorney, then it is up to the judge to decide whether to reduce the sentence of that witness at all, and if so, how much to reduce it.
-You may give the testimony of such witnesses such weight as you think it deserves.
-Whether or not testimony of a witness may have been influenced by the witness's hope of receiving a reduction in sentence is for you to decide.
+Whether or not their testimony may be influenced by their desire to please the Government or to strike a good bargain with the Government about their own situations is for you to determine.

+2. You have also heard evidence that Alysia Herrick testified that she believed that she was under a grant of immunity and may be testifying in the hope that the government will not file further charges against her.
+Her testimony was received in evidence and you may consider it.
+You may give her testimony such weight as you think it deserves.
+Whether or not her testimony may have been influenced by her hope that the Government will not file charges against her is for you to determine.